kanisaramani/insurance-claims-dbt-pipeline/README.md

 ---

-## Tech Decisions Worth Explaining

-Why Snowflake over the existing Azure stack: this portfolio already includes an Azure Databricks pipeline.
-Building this one on Snowflake (AWS-hosted) demonstrates breadth across cloud ecosystems rather than depth in a single one.

-Why dbt Core, not a GUI transformation tool:** dbt Core plus a proper GitHub repo is the industry-standard setup and what "dbt experience" actually means on a job spec: version-controlled SQL, tested, documented, not a point-and-click pipeline.

-Why relationships matter more than they look like they should:** a real bug encountered during this build (see below) came from Power BI auto-detecting relationship cardinality backwards because every table in this dataset happens to have the same row count.
-Fixing it was the difference between every chart showing identical, meaningless bars and a dashboard that actually reveals the findings above.

----

 ## Challenges & Debugging

 1. Table loaded into the wrong Snowflake schema.
 Snowsight's upload wizard silently defaulted to the `PUBLIC` schema instead of the `raw` schema I'd already created.
 Caught by running `SHOW TABLES IN DATABASE`, which showed ground truth rather than trusting the UI.
 Fixed with `ALTER TABLE ...
-RENAME TO` — no data loss, no re-upload needed.
+RENAME TO`, no data loss, no re-upload needed.
 Lesson: verify against system metadata, don't assume a wizard preserved context.

 2. Corrupted `dbt_project.yml`
-Removing dbt's boilerplate `example` config left a duplicated, malformed `models:` block — invalid YAML nesting. dbt didn't hard-crash; it threw a soft "custom key" warning and then silently skipped building affected models.
+Removing dbt's boilerplate `example` config left a duplicated, malformed `models:` block, invalid YAML nesting. dbt didn't hard-crash; it threw a soft "custom key" warning and then silently skipped building affected models.
 Fixed by rewriting the block with correct indentation.
 Lesson: when a tool's behavior doesn't match its error message, check the raw file structure directly.

 3. A model that was valid but wouldn't build via `--select`.**
-`dim_policyholder` was correctly configured, enabled, and connected in the dependency graph — confirmed via `dbt ls`, JSON config output, and the lineage graph — yet `dbt run --select dim_policyholder` repeatedly returned "nothing to do," even after a full cache clear.
+`dim_policyholder` was correctly configured, enabled, and connected in the dependency graph, confirmed via `dbt ls`, JSON config output, and the lineage graph, yet `dbt run --select dim_policyholder` repeatedly returned "nothing to do," even after a full cache clear.
 Diagnosed by systematically ruling out causes: checked for a disabled config (wasn't), checked for a `selectors.yml` override (didn't exist), checked environment variables (blank), then tested the inverse (`--exclude`), which worked and proved the model itself was healthy.
 Root cause was likely a CLI flag-parsing quirk in that session; the practical fix was relying on plain `dbt run` going forward.
 Lesson: isolate whether a problem is your code or your tooling before assuming either.

 4. Power BI relationships auto-detected with reversed cardinality.
 Every mart table in this dataset happens to have the same row count (15,420), since it's one claim per policy.
 Power BI's auto-relationship detection couldn't tell which table should be the "one" side and which the "many" side, and got it backwards for all three dimension-to-fact relationships.
 Every chart sliced by a dimension showed identical bars, a genuine data-integrity red flag, not a display bug.
 Diagnosed by testing a simple `Total Claims` measure sliced by category: if a dimension's filter isn't reaching the fact table, even a basic count won't vary.
 Fixed by manually setting each relationship to "One to many" with the dimension explicitly on the "one" side.
-Lesson: equal row counts between related tables can defeat automatic relationship detection — don't trust it blindly, verify with a simple test measure.
+Lesson: equal row counts between related tables can defeat automatic relationship detection; don't trust it blindly, verify with a simple test measure.

 ---